skyurij/Semantic_dialog_theory/README.md

 # Semantic Dialog Theory

-## Repository Structure
+### Supplementary Materials for
+**“Stable Motion in Layered Phase Spaces and an Invariant of Meaning Dynamics”**

 This repository contains supplementary materials for the manuscript
 **“Stable Motion in Layered Phase Spaces and an Invariant of Meaning Dynamics.”**

-It includes full transcripts and meaning‑dynamic analyses of three instructional dialogues,
+It provides empirical illustrations of the theoretical framework developed in the paper,
+including layered phase‑space dynamics, stable motion, invariant ratios, and semantic synchrony.

+The materials include three instructional dialogues with students of different cognitive types.
-each illustrating a distinct cognitive type and a distinct trajectory in the layered phase‑space model.
+Each dialogue demonstrates a distinct trajectory in the semantic phase space and provides
+a concrete example of how meaning dynamics unfold in real teacher–student interaction.

+---

+## 🔍 Purpose of This Repository

-The repository includes:
+The goal of this repository is to:

-- Full transcript and extended analysis of the Benya teacher–student dialogue
-- Additional examples of meaning-dynamic trajectories
-- Supporting notes and diagrams (optional)

-The main paper develops:

-- A layered phase-space model of meaning
-- A stable-motion theorem for semantic dynamics
-- An invariant ratio of structural to topological complexity
-- A semantic analogue of NP-type bounds
-- An application to human–human instructional dialogue
+- provide **empirical grounding** for the theoretical constructs introduced in the paper,
+- illustrate **three distinct cognitive regimes** (intuitive–structural, kinesthetic–constructive, analytic–constructive),
+- show how these regimes correspond to **different types of motion** in layered phase spaces,
+- demonstrate how the **invariant ratio** behaves in real semantic interactions,
+- offer **annotated transcript fragments** and **cognitive analyses** for researchers studying meaning dynamics.

+These materials serve as a bridge between the abstract mathematical theory
+and real-world semantic processes.

+---

-## Repository Structure
+## 📁 Repository Structure

 Semantic_dialog_theory/
 │